seanremy/atrain-cloudseg/README.md

 Instances are formatted as input/output pairs.
 The dataset contains over 10k pairs, split into training (80%) and validation (20%) sets.

-TO DO: 3D visualization of false color image + output vertical cloud profile

-Data is sampled equally across the globe, between 60°N and 60°S.
+Data is sampled equally across the globe, between 60°N and 60°S. Coverage is relatively uniform, and spans the globe:

 ![Dataset Geospatial Coverage](/figs/global_coverage.png)